bbauska/UC-Davis-JS-Basics/readme.md

   alt="Make a file." />
 </p>

-<p>Over here I'm going to make a folder, and I'm going to give the folder a name, myProject.
+<p>Over here I&apos;m going to make a folder, and I&apos;m going to give the folder a name, myProject.
 Notice there are no spaces in that folder name.
 Also all the letters or lowercase.
-It doesn't have to be, so myProject.
+It doesn&apos;t have to be, so myProject.
 Then over here, close this file, and open up the sidebar here, and no folder opened.
 I can actually open that folder, myProject.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->